awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 1. Connect to the DB instance with the master user name that you used to create the DB instance\.
 **Note**
-If you want to enable `orafce` on a different database in the same instance, use the `/c dbname` psql command to change from the master database after initiating the connection\.
+If you want to enable `orafce` on a different database in the same instance, use the `/c dbname` psql command to change from the primary database after initiating the connection\.

 1. Enable the orafce extension with the `CREATE EXTENSION` statement\.